 Julia is in a perplexed and chaotic state of confusion, disoriented, and having difficulty focusing.
 Amazed at the strange turn of the fate of her life, she is engaged in compassionate self-talk and reaching out for support because she cannot … Continue reading

 How likely are adopted children to emulate the behavior of their biological parents?
 Have you ever observed an adopted child with attitudes, preferences, shared traits, and behaviors similar to the birth father or mother?
 Richard’s adoptive mother nick-named her son … Continue reading

 You have reached readers in 193 countries.
 What advice do you have for others?
 If a parent can love more than one child, a child can love more than one parent.
 No child should be forced to decide between their … Continue reading

 Ancestral recovery was a peak emotional experience, an extraordinary moment that took my breath away, liberated my spirit, and gave me the confidence to soar like an eagle.
 Destiny is not preordained—it’s about making choices.
 Our lives are the sum … Continue reading

-You must work hard work and make a serious commitment.
+Adoption searches require a serious commitment.
 Mastering the art of psycho-cybernetics to visualize positive outcomes is highly beneficial.
 Empathy for the feelings and emotions of others is essential.
-Conducting an adoption search requires resilience to conquer … Continue reading
+Conducting an adoption search requires resilience to conquer adversity, perseverance to overcome … Continue reading

 It was apparent to my birth parents from the beginning that I wanted a continuing relationship to get to know them better in the future.
 Sometimes, warm hugs and silence translate our deepest feelings toward others better than words.
 I … Continue reading